Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Physical pictures of some generic results

 \subsection{Fermion systems with symmetry $G_f=Z_2\times Z_2^f$}

-We also find that fermion systems with symmetry group $G_b=Z_2$ (or the full symmetry group $G_f=Z_2\times Z_2^f$) can have one non-trivial fermionic SPT phases in $d_{sp}=1$ spatial dimension and three non-trivial fermionic SPT phases in $d_{sp}=2$ spatial dimensions.
-(One of the non-trivial 3D fermionic SPT phases is actually a bosonic SPT phase while the other two are intrinsically fermionic.)
+We also find that fermion systems with symmetry group $G_b=Z_2$ (or the full symmetry group $G_f=Z_2\times Z_2^f$) can have one nontrivial fermionic SPT phases in $d_{sp}=1$ spatial dimension and three nontrivial fermionic SPT phases in $d_{sp}=2$ spatial dimensions.
+(One of the nontrivial 3D fermionic SPT phases is actually a bosonic SPT phase while the other two are intrinsically fermionic.)